Amid tussle with Shiv Sena, Kangana Ranaut meets Maharashtra Governor

 Ranaut is locked in a public spat with the Shiv Sena, which heads the ruling coalition in the state, after her statement comparing Mumbai to "Pakistan-occupied-Kashmir" irked the party.

-The meeting comes days after Ms Ranaut's Mumbai office was partially demolished by civic officials, in a move she alleged was revenge for her comments criticising the state's handling of the Sushant Singh Rajput case and comparing Mumbai to Pakistan-occupied Kashmir (PoK).
+The meeting comes days after Ranaut's Mumbai office was partially demolished by civic officials, in a move she alleged was revenge for her comments criticising the state's handling of the Sushant Singh Rajput case and comparing Mumbai to Pakistan-occupied Kashmir (PoK).

+Talking to reporters after the meeting that took place at the Raj Bhavan, the actor said, "I met the governor.
+He heard me as a daughter.
+I came to meet him as a citizen.
+I have nothing to do with politics."

+"I told him about the injustice meted out to me and what happened was improper.
+It was indecent behaviour," she said.